q3k/vraytekdigor/README.md

 # Vigor 167 - General Software/Hardware information

-The modem runs on a coNet EN751627 SOC (2 cores / 4 threads), has a bit over 100M of RAM available to Linux and 128MB of flash (split into a set of primary/secondary partitions).
+The modem runs on a EcoNet EN751627 SOC (2 cores / 4 threads), has a bit over 100M of RAM available to Linux and 128MB of flash (split into a set of primary/secondary partitions).